Courtney Love

 Courtney Love and Kurt Cobain: A Love Story

-Since the age of fourteen, Courtney led quite a free lifestyle.
-She always had plenty of admirers around her.
-She even married James Moreland, the lead singer of "The Leaving Trains," in Las Vegas, later calling it a joke.
+From age fourteen, Courtney lived a pretty wild lifestyle.
+She was never short of admirers.
+She even married James Moreland, the lead singer of "The Leaving Trains," in Las Vegas, later dismissing it as a joke.

 Courtney Love and Kurt Cobain were called 'the new Sid and Nancy'